brittpinder/ios-reference/swift/memory-management/README.md

 bob = nil
 print(creditCard.customer.name) // CRASH
 ```
 In this scenario, when we set the `Customer` instance to nil, it gets deallocated but the `CreditCard` instance does not because there is still a remaining strong reference to it through the `creditCard` variable.
 If we then attempt to access the `Customer` instance through the `creditCard` variable, we will get a runtime error because the `Customer` instance no longer exists.
-This is an example of where a weak pointer should be used instead.
+This is an example of where a weak reference should be used instead.

 <br/>